AdaCore/gnatstudio/docs/users_guide/extending.rst

   For those interested, this also contains the plug-in itself, so that this can act as an example to create your own customization script.

-  Technically, the list of plug-in to load or not to load are stored in the file :file:`HOME/.gps/startup.xml`.
+  Technically, the list of plug-ins to load or not to load are stored in the file :file:`HOME/.gps/startup.xml`.

   If you have modified anything through this dialog (the list of plug-ins to